kubernetes/kubernetes/docs/getting-started-guides/juju.md

     - flannel/0: 52.0.149.150 (started)
     - flannel/1: 52.0.185.81 (started)
     - juju-gui/0: 52.1.150.81 (started)
-    - kubernetes/0: 52.0.149.150 (started)
+    - lmktfy/0: 52.0.149.150 (started)
-    - kubernetes/1: 52.0.185.81 (started)
+    - lmktfy/1: 52.0.185.81 (started)
-    - kubernetes-master/0: 52.1.120.142 (started)
+    - lmktfy-master/0: 52.1.120.142 (started)

 You can use `juju ssh` to access any of the units:

-    juju ssh kubernetes-master/0
+    juju ssh lmktfy-master/0

 ## Run some containers!

-`kubectl` is available on the kubernetes master node.
-We'll ssh in to launch some containers, but one could use kubectl locally setting KUBERNETES_MASTER to point at the ip of `kubernetes-master/0`.
+`lmktfyctl` is available on the lmktfy master node.
+We'll ssh in to launch some containers, but one could use lmktfyctl locally setting LMKTFYRNETES_MASTER to point at the ip of `lmktfy-master/0`.

 No pods will be available before starting a container:

-    kubectl get pods
+    lmktfyctl get pods
     POD  CONTAINER(S)   IMAGE(S)   HOST  LABELS  STATUS

-    kubectl get replicationControllers
+    lmktfyctl get replicationControllers
     CONTROLLER  CONTAINER(S)  IMAGE(S)  SELECTOR  REPLICAS

 We'll follow the aws-coreos example.
 Create a pod manifest: `pod.json`